 First Methodist celebrated its first century in March 1950, with a two-night pageant featuring 150 church members and a historical plaque unveiling with Texas Governor Allan Shivers, as well as radio coverage in Waco and Dallas.
 Just three years later, on May 11, 1953, the tornado that swept through downtown Waco and killed 114 people heavily damaged the church.
 The steeple, a well-known community landmark, toppled from the winds, falling across the railroad tracks that ran past the church.
 Although the tornado caused considerable damage to the church, community contributions allowed the totally refurbished First Methodist building to be re-dedicated within six months, in better shape than it had been before the storm, according to most accounts.

 In the mid-twentieth century, the decision was made to move the congregation to a plot of more than five acres of donated land in Northwest Waco.
 Members broke ground in April 1962 at Lake Air and Cobbs Drives for the facility that they dedicated in March 1963.
 The old First Methodist—the circa-1877 downtown structure—was demolished in September 1963.
 Bricks made of Brazos River sand, the baptismal font, plaster cherubs, and stained glass windows, and the 1953 steeple were left behind to be salvaged and sold by the demolition crew.
 Yet some pieces of the historic structure transitioned to the new space, including the 1876 cornerstone (given a prominent place in the history corner of the church foyer) and the old theater organ (a hand-me-down from the Waco Hippodrome when the days of silent movies ended in 1928).
+In July 2019, First Methodist "reunited" with Austin Avenue United Methodist Church and the latter became First Methodist's Downtown campus.
 Today, First United Methodist Church of Waco carries on the congregation’s long tradition of providing a faith community focused upon worship, faith formation, service, and outreach.